Tech / AI

 2. Is Your Source Low Resolution?

-LCD, Mini-LED, microLED, Plasma, OLED, or QD-OLED all use different types of technology to make moving pictures.
+LCD, Mini-LED, microLED, Plasma, OLED, or QD-OLED all use different technologies to make moving pictures.
 However, one thing they all have in common is a “native” resolution.
 This refers to the TV’s grid of physical pixels (picture elements).
 A 4K UHD TV has a pixel grid of 3840 x 2160 pixels.
 This is four times as many pixels as a Full HD TV at 1920×1080.
 So, for every pixel of information in a Full HD image source, the TV must fill four physical pixels’ worth of data.

 3. Change Your Upscaling Settings (Or Your Upscaler)